0xbe7a/mastermind/README.md

 <!-- LTeX: language=en-US -->
 # A Mastermind solver for optimal worst-case guesses
-This is a solver for the [Mastermind board game](https://en.wikipedia.org/wiki/Mastermind_(board_game)) which finds guesses that minimizes the maximum number of possibilities that remain after receiving the corresponding hint
+This is a solver for the [Mastermind board game](https://en.wikipedia.org/wiki/Mastermind_(board_game)) which finds guesses that minimize the maximum number of possibilities that remain after receiving the corresponding hint

 <img
 width=400